jrburke/notobo/docs/npm-sharp-edges.md

 However, for front end code, the amount of code delivered over the wire is much more important, so trying to reduce the number of versions (or just duplicate copies of the same version) of a module is more important.
 Important enough that having an option to warn or block installs unless the developer makes a version choice can be useful.

 `npm dedupe` can help a bit, but I understand that it still needs some improvements before it can be relied upon.
 It seems like it also requires some regular gardening when doing `npm install` later.
+It also does not flatten the list of packages, so it still leads to more map config for a front end loader.

+What is likely wanted is something like a `npm flatten` command that will move all packages to the top-most node_modules directory, where possible.
+Or a package.json config option to specify "always flatten installs", and perhaps also warn/allow user to do manual version resolution to allow optimal flattening.

 ### Locked dependencies